 If you are planning on raising chickens for meat, then you are surely looking for the best chicken breeds for meat production.
-Meat chickens are breeds of chickens that are naturally bigger, heavier, and/or rounder than other types of chickens.
+Meat chickens, also called broilers, are breeds of chickens that are naturally bigger, heavier, and/or rounder than other types of chickens.
 They also have been purposely bred over the years to produce the highest amount of meat possible per each bird.
 So, they are usually large with broad chests and big thighs and tend to look like the football players of all the chicken breeds.
 These qualities make them the number one choice for those raising chickens for meat specifically.

 Meat chickens are usually poor egg producers, in comparison to other breeds of chickens.
 Their bodies are focused on using energy and nutrition for building meat and not so much for producing eggs.
 Although, there are also a good number of dual-purpose breeds which can be used for meat as well.
 Dual-purpose chickens mean those that have both a good amount of meat and still also lay a good amount of eggs.
-They won’t have quite as high of a meat yield as the specific meat chicken breeds but they still produce a decent amount.
+They won’t have quite as high of a meat yield as the specific broiler breeds but they still produce a decent amount.

 The type of chicken you choose will probably depend on your purpose.
 Do you want a good all-around bird for your backyard that will provide your family with eggs but also put meat on your table?
 Then you likely would want to choose one of the dual-purpose chicken breeds.
 But if you’re not really interested in eggs and want to just be raising chickens for meat and are looking for a bird that will give you the highest meat yield, then stick with one of the following specific meat chickens.